 Oil recovery equipment

 The oil spill response landscape has improved drastically with the development of a wide range of oil recovery equipment.
-Some of the commonly used oil spill recovery equipment and solutions include:
+Some of the commonly used oil spill recovery equipment and solutions for the oil and gas industry include:

 - Oil containment booms and curtains